 Magick Chicks has a scene where Melissa requests power from Genius Loci and receives a wand.
 After touching it, she is found unconscious, floating in midair inside a hamster-ball of force and whirl of sparkles.
 When the girl who fought her approached, she gets encased in another floating hamsterball.

 The villain of Princess Gwenevere and the Jewel Riders, Lady Kale, once managed to take over most of the magic in Avalon and rule the kingdom.
 When the Jewel Riders broke into the Crystal Palace, they found her at Queen Anya's throne — or more specifically, "sitting" on it by floating high above.

 The Rooster Talisman in Jackie Chan Adventures grants the user levitation and telekinesis.
 Anyone using it ends up floating pretty much constantly.
 Other characters also invoke the trope on occasion too, such as Tso Lan the Moon Demon and Drago in the series finale after he aquires all of the Demon Chi powers.

-According to the French wolves specialist Gérard Ménatory, the bipedal position of humans is, in the eyes of the wolves, the equivalent of Power floats and the reason why they are scared by us and never stay close to big humans settlement: "Since this animal can casually stand, walk, and run with only two paws, they must be insanely strong and we better not mess with them" was what he claimed to be the basic reasoning of wolves.
+According to the French wolves specialist Gérard Ménatory, the bipedal position of humans is, in the eyes of the wolves, the equivalent of this trope and the reason why they are scared by us and never stay close to big human settlements: "Since this animal can casually stand, walk, and run with only two paws, they must be insanely strong and we better not mess with them" was what he claimed to be the basic reasoning of wolves.
 Considering the man spent most of his life living with wolves and could literally summon wolf packs by howling he certainly knew what he was talking about.
 (Maybe it's because the only other thing that can stand on two legs in a wolf's natural habitat is a bear.)